AMID Logo

 Height - 7'10" = 2.39 meters

-• If you're going to be involved in international cargo transportation, you must keep in mind restrictions on wood-packing materials, commonly known as ISPM15 rules.
-Shipping cargo in cardboard boxes complies with the ISPM15 regulations.
-Then you can pack and ship your goods in cardboard boxes purchased at Walmart, U-Haul, Office Depot, etc. To add extra protection to your cargo, you may shop around for heavy-duty cardboard shipping boxes.
-In international cargo shipping from the USA, using heavy-duty cardboard boxes is recommended but not absolutely necessary.
-You will palletize your shipping boxes on ISPM15 certified or plastic pallets for safe shipping overseas.
+• If you are involved in global cargo transportation, you must consider restrictions on wood-packing materials, commonly known as ISPM15 rules.
+Cardboard boxes comply with the ISPM15 regulations.
+Then, you can pack and ship your goods in cardboard boxes purchased at Walmart, U-Haul, Office Depot, etc. You may shop around for heavy-duty cardboard boxes to protect your goods.
+In global cargo transportation from the USA, we recommend heavy-duty cardboard boxes, but they are not absolutely necessary.
+You will palletize your boxes on ISPM15-certified or plastic pallets.

-• If you deliver your loose cardboard boxes for international shipping to a CFS, the CFS should properly palletize and shrink-wrap the boxes for the fee of $35-50 per pallet, including the cost of certified pallets.
+• Suppose you deliver your loose cardboard boxes to a CFS.
+In that case, the CFS should properly palletize and shrink-wrap the boxes for the fee of $35-50 per pallet, including the cost of certified pallets.
 Use this opportunity.
 Do not palletize boxes by yourself.
 Just deliver the easy-transporting boxes to the CFS and leave the palletizing to professionals.
-In addition to the fact that loose boxes are much easier to deliver, the most important thing is that you're taking off all responsibility for ISPM15 compliance and transferring the responsibility to the CFS.
-Your cargo should then not face any problems related to ISPM15 during the shipping from the USA to the destination.
-If you're shipping goods to Oceania, mainly shipping to Australia or New Zealand, then you certainly need to read about these cargo fumigation requirements that apply to shipping from the USA to Australia and New Zealand.
+In addition to the fact that loose boxes are much easier to handle, the most important thing is that you're taking off all responsibility for ISPM15 compliance and transferring the commitment to the CFS company.
+Your shipment should not encounter any problems related to ISPM 15 during transportation from the U.S. to the destination.
+Suppose you ship goods to Oceania, particularly to Australia or New Zealand.
+In that case, you must read about fumigation requirements for shipping from the USA to Australia and New Zealand.

 ISPM15 pallets

-Avoid shipping from the USA abroad any food products, wine, and drugs.
-Shipping from the United States any food products, including wine, liquors or drugs, edible animal byproducts, supplements, etc., are subject to special regulations in the USA, as well as in destination countries.
-Violations of such rules may result in cargo detention, confiscation, or cargo destruction.
-Besides that, it may lead to fines and even criminal charges.
-All responsibility to provide proper documentation, permits, etc., is the consigner and consignee's responsibility.
-All incurred costs are on account of the consigner and consignee.
+Avoid food products, wine, or drugs.
+Exporting food products from the United States, including wine, liquor, pharmaceuticals, edible animal byproducts, and supplements, is subject to special regulations in the U.S. and destination countries.
+Violations of such rules may result in detention, confiscation, or destruction.
+Additionally, it may result in fines and even criminal charges.
+Consigners and consignees are responsible for providing proper documentation, permits, and any other necessary information.
+The consigner and consignee cover all incurred costs.

-To make it simpler, when packing your goods to shipping from the U.S. overseas, avoid shipping any items that are considered dangerous or prohibited when you send a parcel to your local USPS office.
-Just stay away from shipping abroad:
+To simplify the process, when packing your goods for transportation from the U.S., avoid including any items considered dangerous or prohibited when sending a parcel to your local USPS office.
+Just stay away from the following items:

 • Perishable food products and alcohol